gt-cs2110/lc3-assembler/README.md

     java ObjToLC3Tools linked.obj

+As a bonus, you can [disassemble][4] an object file back into assembly like this (will create `linked.dis.asm`.
+The `-x` optionally writes `.fill`s in hexadecimal rather than the default of interpreting the word as 16-bit two's complement):

+    java LC3disasm -x linked.obj

 Try all those commands and see what happens!
 We provided `my_library.asm` and `my_assembly.asm` in this repository for your convenience.